FDNY Firefighters Brawl In ‘One Of The Most Severe Beatings Seen On Tape’ According To Insider

-A massive brawl between members of of the FDNY and NYPD amongst others has spurred multiple investigations into the conduct of several first responders, according to the New York Post.
+A massive brawl between members of the FDNY and NYPD, amongst others, has spurred multiple investigations into the conduct of several first responders, according to the New York Post.
 The video that has been shared internally with investigators and top departmental heads has left them shocked and dismayed, wondering what could have created such deep and violent chaos between members of their own ranks in the public service.

 More than a dozen firefighters pummeled a trio of first responders from another borough with punches and kicks to the head, some delivered while the victim was already down and out of the fight, according to sources.

 The tape shown to FDNY brass features Adam Soler, 35, of Engine 68, as he is restrained by two firefighters from Rescue Company 3.
-Soler is then repeatedly kicked by a third according to sources familiar with the video, commenting on the grisly scene that would go on to occur.
+Soler is then repeatedly kicked by a third, according to sources familiar with the video who commented on the grisly scene that would go on to occur.

 “Someone grabbed his head and started pounding it into the pavement.”